A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 \subsection{Lectures}

-The course was delivered as a sequence of twelve lectures, each three hours long, to a mixed undergraduate and graduate audience.
-The extended lecture format was a deliberate design choice.
-Longer blocks allowed sustained focus on a single topic, reduced the cognitive overhead associated with repeatedly reloading material across short sessions, and enabled a flexible mix of theory, discussion, and hands-on activities within a single meeting.
-In practice, each lecture was structured as three 50-minute segments separated by 10-minute breaks.
-When a hands-on practicum or graduate student presentation was scheduled, it typically occupied the latter part of the three-hour block.
-In the first offering, these practicum activities were intentionally integrated into the lecture block to observe student difficulties directly, refine the design, and identify which components could later migrate to teaching assistant (TA)-led labs.
-Details of preparatory materials and in-class activities are provided in \apprefauto{sec:lecture_details}.
+The course comprised twelve three-hour lectures for a mixed undergraduate and graduate audience.
+The extended blocks were intended to sustain focus on a single topic while accommodating theory, discussion, and hands-on work within one meeting; each used three 50-minute segments separated by 10-minute breaks.
+Practica and graduate presentations typically occupied the latter part of a meeting.
+During this first offering, practica remained in the lecture so the instructor could observe difficulties and refine activities before possible migration to teaching assistant (TA)-led labs.
+Preparatory materials and activities are detailed in \apprefauto{sec:lecture_details}{A} and \apprefauto{sec:participation_activities}{B}.

-\header{Pedagogical sequencing.} Lecture topics were organized to first establish a conceptual foundation in quantum computing before introducing SE concerns.
+Lecture topics were organized to first establish a conceptual foundation in quantum computing before introducing SE concerns.
 This sequencing was intentional: early emphasis on executable, inspectable representations was used to reduce abstraction barriers and enable later reasoning about software lifecycle issues once students had developed an operational understanding of quantum program behaviour.
-The course began with foundational quantum information concepts, followed by canonical quantum algorithms, and then transitioned to QSE topics (Table~\ref{tab:lecture-breakdown}).
+The course began with foundational quantum information concepts, followed by canonical quantum algorithms, and then transitioned to QSE topics (Table~\ref{tab:lecture_se_mapping}).
 This sequencing was intended to mitigate the abstraction gap commonly encountered by CS students when first exposed to quantum computing.

 Quantum algorithms were introduced as computational systems whose structure and execution could be inspected and reasoned about, rather than as opaque mathematical constructs.
 This ``white-box'' framing emphasized executable artifacts and operational understanding.
 Once students had developed sufficient phenomenological understanding to reason about quantum programs, the course shifted to QSE topics spanning quality assurance, service-oriented computing, and programming paradigms.